-Dr. Vessey is appointed in the Department of Biology and is the Associate Vice president Research and the Dean of Graduate Studies.
-His teaching and research area is in plant physiology, particularly the functional interactions between crop plants and beneficial micro-organisms, particularly as these apply to biofuel feedstocks.
-He has supervised over twenty graduate students and has been awarded several regional and national research awards.
-Positions in which he has recently served, or is currently serving, include: Grant Selection Committees of the Natural Sciences and Engineering Research Council, Advisory Committees for the NS-CIHR Research Partnership Program, the Nova Scotia Research and Innovation Trust, and BioFuelNet Canada, and the Boards of Directors for the Atlantic Environmental Sciences Network, Offshore Energy Research Association, and Plant Inoculants Canada.
+Dr. Vessey is a Professor in the Department of Biology and the former Associate Vice President Research and Dean of Graduate Studies.
+His teaching and research area is in plant physiology, particularly the functional interactions between crop plants and beneficial micro-organisms, particularly as these apply to biofuel feedstock crops.
+He has supervised over 25 graduate students and post-doctoral fellows and has been awarded several regional and national research awards.
+Positions in which he has recently served, or is currently serving, include: Council Member of the Natural Sciences and Engineering Research Council, Advisory Committees for the Nova Scotia Research and Innovation Trust and BioFuelNet Canada, and the Boards of Directors for the Atlantic Environmental Sciences Network, Offshore Energy Research Association, and Plant Inoculants Canada.

-Dr. Wei is an assistant professor at the Sobey School of Business where she teaches Marketing Policy and Marketing Communications.
-Her research focuses on ethical consumption, including fair-trade, local and organic food, as well as community-minded, green enterprises.
-Using both qualitative and quantitative methods, her research questions how consumers develop knowledge about the marketplace.
+Dr. Wei is an assistant professor at the Sobey School of Business where they teach Marketing Policy and Marketing Communications.
+Dr. Wei's research focuses on ethical consumption, including fair-trade, local and organic food, as well as community-minded, green enterprises.
+Using both qualitative and quantitative methods, Dr. Wei's research questions how consumers develop knowledge about the marketplace.
 Dr. Wei’s research has assisted various local businesses in their attempts at growing sustainably.
-Her research has been supported by provincial programs as well as by the Social Sciences and Humanities Research Council.
+Dr. Wei's research has been supported by provincial programs as well as by the Social Sciences and Humanities Research Council.